julelang/jule/README.md

 JuleC is the name of the reference compiler for the Jule programming language.
 It is the original compiler of the Jule programming language.
 The features that JuleC has is a representation of the official and must-have features of the Jule programming language.
+This is sort of a standard for the Jule programming language and represents the minimum competency that unofficial compilers should have.

 <h2 id="future-changes">Future Changes</h2>
 JuleC is in early development and currently iy can only be built from source.
-However, despite being in the early development stage, many algorithms (<a href="https://github.com/jule-lang/jule/tree/main/std">See the standard library</a>) can be successfully implemented.
+However, despite being in the early development stage, many algorithms (<a href="https://github.com/jule-lang/jule/tree/main/std">see the standard library</a>) can be successfully implemented.
 It is planned to rewrite the compiler with Jule after reference compiler and standard library reaches sufficient maturity.
 JuleC has or is very close to many of the things Jule was intended to have, such as memory safety, properties, structures with methods and generics.
 <br><br>